This article may contain compensated links. Please read disclaimer for more info.

 Day 5 | Mimosa Hillsides

-After the town of Mandelieu-la-Napoule, this road trip Route du Mimosa heads inland (roads RD38 and RD94) towards the Tanneron Mountain (Alpes Maritimes).
-Part of the Golden Triangle, Tanneron has the largest mimosa forest in Europe – a stunning ‘yellow forest’ in wintertime – and is a center for cultivated and wild mimosa species.
+After the town of Mandelieu-la-Napoule, the route heads inland (roads RD38 and RD94) towards the Tanneron Mountain (Alpes Maritimes).
+Part of the Golden Triangle, Tanneron has the largest mimosa forest in Europe a stunning “yellow forest” in wintertime and is a center for cultivated and wild mimosa species.

 Three kilometers east, following the road, there’s the village of Pégomas.
 It was built in the 16th century by Italian families, who planted olive trees, vineyards, and fruit trees, and brought their expertise in growing aromatic plants like the mimosa.
-Don’t miss the baroque church of Saint-Pierre, with the ‘Souls in Purgatory’ fresco fragment dating from the 18th century.
+Don’t miss the baroque Eglise Saint-Pierre, with the “Souls in Purgatory” fresco fragment dating from the 18th century.

 Mimosas at Pégomas